godfollower/docker-dosbox-alpine/README.md

 ## Disclaimer

-This project is intended for educational purposes only.
+This project is targeted for hobbyists/vintage computing enthusiasts as a general use vintage pre 2000 x86 container (not just for vintage gaming like Dosbox is)